-Forward Points are the number of basis points adjustment added or subtracted from the current Spot Rate of a currency to determine the Exchange Rate for Foreign Exchange Contracts.
-They are determined but the Bank in part having regard to the relevant interest rates of the two currencies being exchanged
+Forward Points are the adjustment of basis points (added or subtracted) from the current Spot Rate of a currency to determine the Exchange Rate for a Forward Exchange Contract.
+They are determined by the Bank, in part, having regard to the relevant interest rates of the two currencies being exchanged.